Fascinating Facts About the Peruvian Guinea Pig (Cuy)

 5. Culinary Contests

 Cuy has gained such popularity in Peru that there are culinary contests dedicated solely to creating the most innovative and delicious guinea pig dishes.
-These competitions showcase the creativity and culinary prowess of local chefs who reimagine this ancient delicacy in new and exciting ways.
+These competitions highlight how local chefs reinterpret traditional recipes and present this traditional ingredient through contemporary approaches.

 In recent years, there has been a growing trend in Peru to elevate traditional ingredients like guinea pig into high-end cuisine.
 On a cooking class Cusco Peru, a guinea pig may be prepared using modern culinary techniques and paired with gourmet ingredients to create unique Andean fusion dishes.